kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

 #### **Kyma Dashboard**

 1. Go to the namespace in which you want to create an APIRule CR.

-   > [!NOTE] The namespace that you use for creating an APIRule CR must have Istio sidecar injection enabled.
-See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection).

 2. Go to **Discovery and Network > APIRule** and select **Create**.
 3. Provide the following configuration details: